TP19/Faint-Frontiers/README.md

-# Faint Frontiers: Developer Version
+# Faint Frontiers: Developer Edition
 This is an experimental and cutting-edge release of the game.